leoochenn/firstTimeOnGithub/README.md

 `git add <filename...>`

-when you do add, the file you added will be in *staging* state, that mean github is keeping track of this file, and it is redy to commit.
+when you add a file, the file you added will be in *staging state*, that mean git is keeping track of this file, and it is redy to commit.

 -	git commit